KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ```

 ### Step 4
 Now we have a basic controller to send a message to the :MOVE Motor to drive forward.
 Connect your BBC micro:bit and click ``|Download|``.
-Once programmed, power the BBC micro:bit and see if a letter 'T' appears on the screen.
+Once programmed, power the BBC micro:bit and check a letter 'T' appears on the screen.

 ### Transmitter Code Done @unplugged
 So, the transmitter code at this stage is complete.
 Click the OK button on the right editor and start work on the receiver code.
 Once that tutorial is complete, come back and click OK to get to the next stage.
 ![Right Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/right-arrow.jpg)

 ### Adjustable speed control @unplugged
-Now we got the :MOVE Motor driving forward, we can use the sensors on the BBC micro:bit to control the speed of the :MOVE Motor.
+Now we have the :MOVE Motor driving forward, we can use the sensors on the transmitter BBC micro:bit to control the speed of the :MOVE Motor.

 ### Step 5
 Let's create a variable called "drive", place a ``||variables:set drive||`` into the forever loop.